Parimal Nathwani

 Parimal Dhirajlal Nathwani (born 1 February 1956) is an Indian politician and industrialist.
-He represents Member of Parliament, Rajya Sabha from Andhra Pradesh since the 2020 Rajya Sabha elections, previously serving as a Rajya Sabha MP for Jharkhand from 2008-2020.
+He represents Member of Parliament, Rajya Sabha from Jharkhand since the 2026 Rajya Sabha elections, previously serving as a Rajya Sabha MP for Jharkhand from 2008-2020 and from Andhra Pradesh for 2020-2026 term.

 Mr. Nathwani is the Director of Corporate Affairs at Reliance Industries Limited.
 He worked closely with Shri Dhirubhai Ambani and Mukesh Ambani and was involved in land acquisition for the world's largest oil refinery in Jamnagar, Gujarat.

 Nathwani has spearheaded several schemes of Reliance Industries Limited, like land acquisition, and setting up their retail platforms as well as the roll-out of Reliance Jio in Gujarat.
 As a Member of Parliament from Jharkhand, he worked towards the refinement of the villages he adopted under the PMSAGY scheme.

 Early life

 Born on 1 February 1956 to Pushpaben Nathwani and Dhirajlal Nathwani in Mumbai, Parimal Nathwani did his schooling at Gokalibai Punamchand Pitambar High School, Mumbai.
 He holds a Ph.D. in management from the National Institute of Management, Ahmedabad.
 He holds a Professional Doctorate in Management from the National Institute of Management, Mumbai.
 He pursued his graduation from Mumbai.

 Nathwani relocated to Vadodara and began working at the Vadodara Stock Exchange after trying his luck in Mumbai.
 From 30 September 2011 to 15 September 2012, he presided over the Vadodara Stock Exchange Limited Board as Chairman of the Board, and from February 2008 to 15 September 2012, he held the position of Director.